Death Penalty: Yes

 On March 14, 2003, the Pima County Attorney's Office dismissed all charges against death row inmate Lemuel Prion, who had been convicted of murdering Diana Vicari in 1999.
 In August 2002, the Arizona Supreme Court had unanimously overturned his conviction, stating that the trial court committed reversible error by excluding evidence of another suspect.
 According to the Supreme Court, "There was no physical evidence identifying Prion as her killer," and the trial court abused its discretion in not allowing the defense to submit evidence that a third party, John Mazure, was the actual killer.
 Mazure, who was also a suspect in the murder, was known to have a violent temper, saw Vicari the night of her disappearance, concealed information from the police when they questioned him, and "appeared at work the next morning after Vicari's disappearance so disheveled and disoriented that he was fired."
 The Arizona Supreme Court held that the third-party evidence "supports the notion that Mazure had the opportunity and motive to commit this crime."
 (Arizona v.
 Prion, No. CR-99-0378-AP (2002)) Prion's conviction was based largely on the testimony of Troy Olson, who identified Prion as the man who was with Vicari on the night of her murder.
 However, when police first showed Olson photographs of Prion, Olson could not identify Prion.
 Seventeen months later, after seeing a newspaper picture of Prion labeling him as the prime suspect in the Vicari murder, Olson believed he could identify Prion.
 Prosecutors admitted that Prion would most likely have been acquitted if prosecuted under the standards set by the August 2002 ruling.
 Prion remained incarcerated in Utah for an unrelated crime.

-Read DPIC's descriptions of Arizona's six other exonerations:
+Read DPIC's descriptions of Arizona's seven other exonerations: